 In order to create an mTLS certificate you will need to ensure you have:

-To make use of the GlobalSign DSS API’s, an mTLS Certificate is required.
+To make use of the GlobalSign API’s, an mTLS Certificate is required.
 The mTLS Certificate (Mutual TLS) is the PEM encoded x509 certificate that has Client Authentication enabled.
-It is used to authenticate to GlobalSign's DSS API along with your user credentials.
+It is used to authenticate to GlobalSign's API along with your user credentials.

 To create an mTLS certificate, follow the steps below.

 Click either “mTLS Certificates” from the sidebar, or “Generate An mTLS Certificate” from the dashboard.

 Select one of the options for connecting to the API, depending on your circumstance.